Meet Dr. Mark Jobe

 Called to Lead

 When Moody approached him about the possibility of leadership at Moody Bible Institute, Dr. Jobe wasn’t looking for a change.
 He was in a compelling church with great vision and people coming to Christ.
 Yet his love for Moody gave him pause.
-He is a frequent visitor to Moody’s campus, often seen praying with and mentoring Moody students.
+He was a frequent visitor to Moody’s campus, often seen praying with and mentoring Moody students.
 He is the author of Unstuck: Out of Your Cave and Into Your Call (Moody Publishers) and the host of Straight Talk, a program heard on Moody Radio.

 As he and Dee prayed about the possibility, he felt God capturing his heart with a vision for the future of Moody’s education and media ministries.
 “I know that this ministry in the heart of Chicago has the power and ability and potential to impact not only Chicago but the world in some incredible ways.”